ibm-cloud-docs/solution-tutorials/data-encryption-security.md

    {: codeblock}
 1. Edit `.env` and fill in the blanks with values from the credentials created for **secure-file-storage-cos** and **secure-file-storage-db**.
 1. Edit `secure-file-storage.yaml` and replace the placeholders (REGION, NAMESPACE, INGRESS_SUBDOMAIN) with the correct values.

+### Deploy to the cluster

 1. export KUBECONFIG=
 1. kubectl secret
 1. kubectl apply

+### Test the application

+1. connect
+1. sign up
+1. log in
+1. upload files
+1. generate link
+1. access files through link

+Learn more in the app README.md

 ## Remove resources
 {:removeresources}